Octopath Traveler II: Development

 The game was first announced during a Nintendo Direct broadcast on September 13, 2022, with first live gameplay footage being shown a few days later at the Tokyo Game Show.
-Like the prior 2 entries in the series, Octopath Traveler and Octopath Traveler: Champions of the Continent, the game uses a graphical style dubbed as "HD-2D" - an approach that recreates the 2D pixel-based graphics style of the 16-bit era of video games, and portrays it in a high-definition, 3D diorama style.
+Like the prior 2 entries in the series, Octopath Traveler and Octopath Traveler: Champions of the Continent, the game uses a graphical style dubbed HD-2D, an approach that recreates the 2D pixel-based graphics style of the 16-bit era of video games and portrays it in a high-definition, 3D diorama style.
 At the time of announcement, the game was already estimated to be approximately 90% complete.
 The game was released on February 24, 2023, for the Nintendo Switch, PlayStation 4, PlayStation 5, and Windows platforms.
-A limited edition of the game with figurines of all eight main characters and an art book will also be offered.
-There is a playable demo of the game available on Nintendo Switch, Playstation and Steam prior to release.
+A limited edition of the game with figurines of all eight main characters and an art book was also offered.
+A demo of the game was made available on Nintendo Switch, PlayStation and Steam prior its release.
+Xbox One and Xbox Series X/S versions were announced during Tokyo Game Show 2023.
+The Xbox versions released on June 5, 2024; the June 5 release included a patch for all platforms that included various difficult superbosses to fight in the postgame after clearing the main story.

 Reception

 Critical reception

-Octopath Traveler II received "generally favorable" reviews, according to review aggregator Metacritic.
+Octopath Traveler II received "generally favorable" reviews, according to review aggregator website Metacritic.

 While enjoying the visuals, Polygon criticized the narrative of the main party, "When fighting, considering their strengths and weaknesses and using their abilities in concert during turn-based battles is crucial.
 But come to a main story scene, and everyone but the single person directly involved will suddenly disappear."

 Others were more positive, with RPGFan asserting that the game improves on its predecessor, "Octopath Traveler II takes everything good about the first game, turns it up to 11, adds a few quality-of-life updates, and is, in fact, the superior game overall."